 - Build the interest and commitment of existing coalitions to engage in capacity building work.

 - Identify ways to contribute to stronger and more effective coalitions.

 See Our Plan for Impact, 2013-2018 for detail on this goal and strategies.

-Our next funding opportunity addressing the coalition effectiveness goal will be announced in 2018 through a Request for Proposal process.
+Current funding opportunities are announced through a Request for Proposal process.